Our Earthship Experience:

 The Wetlands, your indoor garden…

 The wetlands are an important part of the Earthship concept.
-All the wastewater (other than the toilet) is drained into these structures and used to grow your indoor garden.
+All the wastewater (other than the toilet) drains into these structures and is used to grow your indoor garden.
 Excess water can even be filtered through the wetlands and used again by pumping it back into the cistern.
 Although we get enough rain that this has never been necessary.

 The walls of the wetlands are built using old cans or bottles, these serving as air gaps in the concrete leaving a very strong “honeycomb” support structure.
 The plumbing drains are then fed into the wetlands at one end, the unit sloped away so that water entering will flow downhill (through a mixture of stone, sand, charcoal and dirt) being purified along the way.